eurecom-s3/screaming_channels/README.md

     .
     ├── firmware                                Firmware on the device
-    │   ├── blenano2                            Folder for the BLE Nano v2 example example
+    │   ├── blenano2                            Folder for the BLE Nano v2 example
     │   ├── main.c                              The main application (radio settings, crypto)
     │   ├── boards.h                            Definition of different boards
     │   ├── rblnano2.h                          Board configuration file for the BLE Navo v2